MineralsCloud/QuantumESPRESSOBase.jl/docs/src/developers/contributing.md

 You can find the source of all the docs [here](https://github.com/MineralsCloud/QuantumESPRESSOBase.jl/tree/main/docs).

-If your change is small (like fixing typos, or one or two sentence corrections), the easiest way to do this is via GitHub's online editor.
+If your change is small (like fixing typos or one or two sentence corrections), the easiest way to do this is via GitHub's online editor.
 (GitHub has [help](https://help.github.com/articles/editing-files-in-another-user-s-repository/) on how to do this.)

-If your change is larger, or touches multiple files, you will need to make the change locally and then use Git to submit a
+If your change is larger or touches multiple files, you will need to make the change locally and then use Git to submit a
 [pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests).
 (See [Contribute code to QuantumESPRESSOBase](@ref) below for more on this.)